d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

     return ce.mean()
 ```

-Now define two ndarrays for the labels and predictions, and the cross entropy would be:
+Now define two ndarrays for the labels and predictions, and calculate the cross entropy would be as below.

 ```{.python .input  n=5}
 labels = np.array([0, 2])